Simultaneous Reward Distillation and Preference Learning: Get You a Language Model Who Can Do Both

-Although DRDO requires an explicit reward Oracle \( \mathcal{O} \), we fix only one model (based on parameter size and model family) for each experiment.
-We use Phi-3-Mini-4K-Instruct and OPT 1.3B causal models initialized with a separate linear reward head while retaining the language modeling head weights.\footnote{Similar to~\cite{yang2024regularizinghiddenstatesenables}, we found better generalization in reward learning when our Oracle reward learning loss is regularized with the SFT component (second term in Eq. \ref{eq:RM_loss_grm}) with an $\alpha$ of 0.01.} Fixing the size of \( \mathcal{O} \) allows us to evaluate the extent of preference alignment to smaller models, as in classic knowledge distillation~\citep{gou2021knowledge}.
-To reproduce the e-DPO~\citep{fisch2024robustpreferenceoptimizationreward} baseline, we train three reward models using Eq. \ref{eq:RM_loss} with the mentioned base models but with different random initialization on the reward heads.

-\paragraph{Evaluation} \textbf{TL;DR} provides human-written reference summaries, so we use a high-capacity Judge to compute win-rates against baselines on 1000 randomly-chosen samples from the TL;DR test set.
-Following \cite{rafailov2024direct}, we use GPT-4o to compare the conciseness and the quality of the DRDO summaries and baseline summaries, \textit{while grounding its ratings to the human written summary}.
+\paragraph{Evaluation} \textbf{CNN/Daily Mail Corpus} provides human-written reference summaries, so we use a high-capacity Judge to compute win-rates against baselines on 1,000 randomly-chosen samples.
+Following \citet{rafailov2024direct}, we use GPT-4o to compare the conciseness and the quality of the DRDO summaries and baseline summaries, \textit{while grounding its ratings to the human written summary}.
 See \Cref{app:eval-prompts} for our prompt format.
 For instruction following on \textbf{Ultrafeedback}, we sample generations from DRDO and all baselines at various diversity-sampling temperatures and report win-rates on the Ultrafeedback test set against \( \mathcal{O} \).
-Following \cite{lambert2024rewardbench}, we consider a {\it win} to be when, for two generations $y_1$ and $y_2$, we get $r(x, y_1) > r(x, y_2)$, where $r(x, y_1)$ and $r(x, y_2)$ are the expected rewards (logits) from the policies being compared.
-We also evaluate DRDO (trained on Ultrafeedback) against baselines (all trained on Ultrafeedback) on \textbf{AlpacaEval}, another instruction following benchmark for which we evaluating using GPT-4 Turbo as suggested by the creators~\citep{li2023alpacaeval}.
+Following \citet{lambert2024rewardbench}, we consider a {\it win} to be when, for two generations $y_1$ and $y_2$, we get $r(x, y_1) > r(x, y_2)$, where $r(x, y_1)$ and $r(x, y_2)$ are the expected rewards (logits) from the policies being compared.
+For an additional OOD setting, we also evaluate DRDO (trained on Ultrafeedback) against baselines (all trained on Ultrafeedback) on \textbf{AlpacaEval}, which constitutes 805 instructions chosen to be representative of how human-preferred policies would respond.
+For this we evaluate using GPT-4 Turbo as suggested by the creators~\citep{li2023alpacaeval}.
 Hyperparameters and model configurations are given in~\Cref{sec:hyperparameters}.